Division of Access and Community Engagement (DACE)

 - You have the right to be heard and the power to vote during the election

 - Your vote matters because you are important and so are the needs of your family and friends

 - You can support solutions to the problems you see affecting your community

 - You can make sure your elected officials represent you

 - You can impact the direction of the entire country

 Be part of the Community College of Philadelphia student population who beat the national voting average during the presidential election!
-Let's add to this momentum—and get out to vote on June 2, 2020.
+Let's add to this momentum—and get out to vote for this year's election on Tuesday, November 3, 2020.